colmmurphyxyz/Netsoc-Sysadmin-Resources/README.md

 ## How to Get Started

+1. This repo is written and maintained using [Obsidian](https://obsidian.md/).
+It consists of interlinked markdown
-1. Clone this repository to your local machine to access the resources.
+3. Install Obsidian, clone this repository to your local machine and open the folder as an Obsidian vault.

-2. Explore the folders and documents relevant to your current tasks or areas of interest.
+4. Explore the folders and documents relevant to your current tasks or areas of interest.

-3. Contribute by opening issues, suggesting improvements, or submitting your own resources via pull requests.
+5. Contribute by opening issues, suggesting improvements, or submitting your own resources via pull requests.

 We believe that a well-equipped sysadmin team is essential for the success of our college society's tech initiatives.
 Feel free to reach out to the repository maintainers if you have any questions or suggestions.